 Another non-physical form of biometric security is handwriting recognition.

 This captures a person’s handwriting behavior rather than the final handwritten output.
-Dynamic signature verification technology confirms the user’s identity by analyzing the shape, speed, stroke, pen pressure and timing information during the act of signing.
+Dynamic signature verification technology confirms the user’s identity by analyzing the shape, speed, stroke, pen pressure, and timing information during the act of signing.

 Is biometric security safe?

-While this technology is undeniably exciting and may seem like the answer to all our cybersecurity problems, it’s important to understand it does not guarantee security.
+While this technology is undeniably exciting and may seem like the answer to all our cybersecurity problems, it’s important to understand that it does not guarantee security.

 While it might require a bit more effort to crack than a weak password, biometric security can still be breached.